deadbytez/CutEdge/README.md

 The default search engine is DuckDuckGo.
 As of now, you may set your own one by modifying the script or the registry values found in Step 2.

+## Supported Windows editions
+Windows 10 Enterprise or greater

+---
+# How does this script work?

 ## Step 1: MDM-FakeEnrollment